 Even after you and the blogger have agreed on a topic they may have their own ideas about what title they'd like to use and how long the piece should be.
 This can be irritating, but chances are the blogger knows what works best for their blog and getting the maximum amount of exposure for your piece will benefit you both.

-Don't forget to include a short bio as well as, if you like, a picture of yourself.
-If you've written a book, or are holding an event you'd like publicity for, include that in the last paragraph of your article.
+Don't forget to include a short bio as well as a picture of yourself.
+If you've written a book, or are holding an event you'd like publicity for, ask the blogger if you can include that in your article.

 7. Be considerate